mdrahulhasanridoy/Programming-With-Ridoy/Introduction to Programming Language/README.md

 <details>
 <summar> What is Array? </summary>

 - An array is a collection of items stored at contiguous memory locations.
 The idea is to store multiple items of the same type together.
-This makes it easier to calculate the position of each element by simply adding an offset to a base v alue, i.e., the memory location of the first element of the array (generally denoted by the name of the array).
+This makes it easier to calculate the position of each element by simply adding an offset to a base value, i.e., the memory location of the first element of the array (generally denoted by the name of the array).

 Array syntax: